isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 	*   Adidas Suntec City (BCS), unit #01-323/324
 	*   Adidas Vivo City L1 (BCS+), unit #01-73
 	*   Vivo City B1 (OCS), unit #B1-06
+	*   Adidas Brand Centre Orchard
 *  Offer cannot be used in conjunction with any other existing promotions or discounts at the Adidas Stores.
 * TS Rewards Card must be presented prior to payment for the discount to be valid.
-* This offer is only valid till 31 December 2023.
+* This offer is only valid till 31 December 2024.

 ##### **UNDER ARMOUR**